JeremyDahms/Search-Repositories-App/README.md

 # Search-Repositories-App
+> :warning: This App was built as part of a take-home coding test and is not meant to look good or contain any useful functionality.

 App built with React and Express that queries Github's API for Repositories.

 This is a very simple application that allows users to query the Github repository search API by typing into a textbox and clicking submit.
 The user will then see the results of their query and can select individual repositories to view more detailed information about them.